alex-h-stone/spring-boot-microservice-reference/README.md

 ---

-#### Log tracing with Sleuth

-TODO Log tracing with Sleuth includes both the dep. and sample logging config with span file and logging of framework in use at startup.

----

 #### Actuator endpoints
 Determined by dependencies (see "OpenAPI/Swagger docs" section in build.gradle), application config (see application.yaml) and security config (see SecurityConfig.java)